Shogan/kubernetes-the-hard-way-on-aws/docs/04-certificate-authority.md

 ### The Kubernetes API Server Certificate

 The `kubernetes-the-hard-way` static IP address will be included in the list of subject alternative names for the Kubernetes API Server certificate.
 This will ensure the certificate can be validated by remote clients.
+In AWS, this will be the load balancer

 Generate the Kubernetes API Server certificate and private key:

 ```
 {

-KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-  --region $(gcloud config get-value compute/region) \
-  --format 'value(address)')

 KUBERNETES_HOSTNAMES=kubernetes,kubernetes.default,kubernetes.default.svc,kubernetes.default.svc.cluster,kubernetes.svc.cluster.local